fstrozzi/Fastool/README.md

 Fastool
 =======

-A simple and quick tool to read huge FastQ and Fast files (both normal and gzipped) and manipulate them.
+A simple and quick tool to read huge FastQ and FastA files (both normal and gzipped) and manipulate them.

 It makes use of the KSeq library (from Heng Li) for fast access to FastQ/A files.